aditya08/aditya08.github.io/content/_index.md

 ---
 ---

-<span style="color:#9C7C37;">I am always looking for motivated Wake Forest undergraduate and graduate students who want to pursue research in high performance computing, machine learning, numerical linear algebra, and numerical optimization.
-If you would like to work with me, please email me (1) a copy of your CV/resume, (2) one-two lines about your research interests, and (3) what you're hoping to get out of the research project.</span>
+I am always looking for motivated Wake Forest graduate and undergraduate students who want to pursue research in high performance computing, machine learning, numerical linear algebra, and numerical optimization.

+If you are interested in getting involved, then please take a look at recent <a href=publications style="color:#9C7C37;">Publications</a> to get a sense of the problems we work on and email me to set up a meeting.
+Our work requires a strong background in linear algebra and experience coding in C/C++.

 ---
 ## Announcements